Fernando Ortiz Fernández: Cuban Counterpoints and the concept of Transculturation

 Fernando Ortiz most known and read book was Cuban Counterpoint: Tobacco and Sugar originally published in 1940 in Spanish and translated to English in 1995.
-In his book he draws comparisons between sugar and tabaco the most relevant products form Cuba that have entered the daily life of cubans.
+In his book he draws comparisons between sugar and tobacco the most relevant products form Cuba that have entered the daily life of Cubans.

 In this work, he proposes the concept of transculturation as a phenomenon that is more appropriate than acculturation to describe how cultures converge and merge, without removing some of the original aspects of the original cultures.
 The concept provided a more appropriate way to explain the merging of cultures in Cuba, from Spanish colonialism to Indigenous communities and Afro-Cubans, resulting in a new culture that incorporates elements from each.
-In the introduction of the book the renowned Polish anthropologist Bronisław Malinowski (1884-1942) wrote the introduction supporting Ortiz's concept His correspondence with Bronisław Malinowski shows they had numerous debates around the concept of transculturation and how it was being received within American anthropology.
+In the introduction of the book the Polish anthropologist Bronisław Malinowski (1884–1942) wrote the introduction supporting Ortiz's concept His correspondence with Bronisław Malinowski shows they had numerous debates around the concept of transculturation and how it was being received within American anthropology.
 This led to disputes between Oritz and Melville Herskovits the American anthropologist that coined the term acculturation.
 The concept of transculturation that Ortiz developed resonates with the principles of British functionalism, which Malinowski himself helped pioneer.

 Malinowski was not only a personal friend but also an admirer of Ortiz's work.
 The letters published between Malinowski and Ortiz as part of a 2002 edition of Cuban Counterpoints, by Enrico Mario Santí, show that Malinowski commented the structure of the book, proposed ideas and concepts that influenced the book.

 Legacy and honors

-After Ortiz's death the government established the Fernando Ortiz Foundation, on September 1995.
+After Ortiz's death the government established the Fernando Ortiz Foundation, in September 1995.
 Its main objectives are the study and dissemination of the life and work of Fernando Ortiz, as well as the development of academic research on Cuban cultural identity.
 It has also published images, documents and reprints of Ortiz's work and devoted itself to studies of ethnology, sociology and Cuba's popular traditions.
 Since 1995 it has been led by one of his prominent students, Miguel Barnet, known for his development of the testimonial style in ethnographic studies.
 The Foundation has fostered scholarly discussions around many cultural issues, including the survival of elements of racism and racial prejudice, and development of measures to deal with such problems.